Spice Girls in raucous reunion to promote musical

 Viva Forever! is not a re-telling of the Spice Girls' meteoric rise to global fame after they formed in 1994 having answered an advertisement to form a girl band.

-While it does feature their hits, which include "Wannabe", "Spice Up Your Life" and "Viva Forever", it centers around four characters who audition for a TV talent show.
+While it does feature their hits, which include "Wannabe", "Spice Up Your Life" and "Viva Forever", it centres around four characters who audition for a TV talent show.

 "It's not about actually us, it's the essence of the Spice Girls," said Halliwell, who, like the other four Spice Girls, is a mother in her late 30s.